CureSearch Pediatric Early Development Symposium

 Accelerating molecules through to Proof-of-Concept, with an integrated early development program

-This webinar will highlight how a fully integrated development plan can bring together the needs of the drug product team and the clinical development team.
+This webinar highlights how a fully integrated development plan can bring together the needs of the drug product team and the clinical development team.

 Accelerating drug product development from early phase to scale up and commercialisation